Clooney's 'Monuments Men' Trailer Promises A Unique And New WWII Adventure

 If you destroy an entire generation of people’s culture, it’s as if they never existed.
 That’s what Hitler wants.
 And that’s the one thing we can’t allow

-As it was stated before, what sets this film apart from previous World War II flicks is it's concentration on culture, rather than soldiers - the want, and need, for humans to protect our heritage, or at the very least protect the heritage of those who cannot protect it themselves.
+As it was stated before, what sets this film apart from previous World War II flicks is it's concentration on culture, rather than soldiers - the want, and need, for humans to protect our heritage and cultural identities.

-It's a unique undertaking, and an impressive, albeit unsurprising direction for a film to take, especially one directed by Clooney, who seems to be establishing a high quality, niche corner of the market.
+It's a unique undertaking, and an impressive direction for a film to take, especially one directed by Clooney, who seems to be establishing a high quality, niche corner of the market.